-Second, getting dark, fuller, and longer lashes is an achievable beauty goal even when you ditch the chemicals.
-Natural mascara works just as well, it’s nontoxic, and it can even benefit your lashes if certain natural ingredients are used.
-If you’re worried about costs, don’t be—you’ll find natural mascaras in the same price range as conventional ones!
+Getting dark, fuller, and longer lashes is an achievable beauty goal even when you ditch the chemicals.
+Natural mascara works just as well and it can even benefit your lashes if certain natural ingredients are used.
+If you're worried about costs, don't be—you'll find non-toxic mascaras in the same price range as conventional ones!
+Or you can make your own with natural ingredients for a fraction of the cost of commercial mascaras.

-Now that you know what to avoid, what should you be looking for instead?
+What should you be looking for with clean mascara?
 Water-based mascara is your friend!
 Look for plant-based ingredients, such as coconut, green tea, shea butter, cocoa butter, aloe, and essential oils.
 Natural and organic waxes (e.g., beeswax) are also lovely for the lashes!

 Applying mascara correctly will make your eyes pop, and that’s what we’re all after, isn’t it?
 Taking the time to do more than just swiping the wand over your lashes is bound to bring you better results.
 Once you get the hang of it, it shouldn’t be difficult at all!